evoliptic/certificates_coll/README.md

 # certificates_coll
-some progs for a practical demonstration about colliding md5 signed based certificates, based on research "Colliding X.509 Certificates" made by wang, lestra and de berger
+some progs for a practical little demonstration about colliding md5 signed based certificates, based on research "Colliding X.509 Certificates" made by wang, lestra and de berger